brunotm/streams/README.md

-# Streams is a efficient stream processing framework in Go
+# Streams is an efficient stream processing library written in Go

 It is inspired by kafka streams, but intends to be source and sink agnostic.